Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Is short-term renting allowed in Riviera Maya in 2026?

-As of the first half of 2026, short-term renting is generally allowed in Riviera Maya but operates under a regulated framework rather than a free-for-all environment.
+As of early 2026, short-term renting is allowed in Riviera Maya, but Airbnb hosting in Riviera Maya is now a regulated tourism activity rather than an informal rental activity.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Mexico.